-

 BIO

-Ever since forming in 2015 KOZEN has set out to expand the boundaries of 'genre' through the virtue of diversity.
+Ever since forming in 2015 KOZEN has set out to expand the boundaries of genre through the virtue of diversity.
 The Toronto-based progressive metal band has always reflected the multicultural makeup of their city by representing massive amounts of different musical influences in their sound.
 In 2020, Kozen was listed by Alternative Press as one of the 10 Best Genre Bending Bands You've Never Heard Of.
-Fittingly, over the course of their career, KOZEN has had members from genres as varied as Metal, Gospel, R&B, and Pop, and hailing heritages as diverse as Okinawa, St. Lucia, Jamaica, St. Vincent, and the Philippines.
+Fittingly, over the course of their career, KOZEN has had members from genres as varied as Metal, Gospel, R&B, and Pop, and hailing from heritages as diverse as Okinawa, St. Lucia, Jamaica, St. Vincent, and the Philippines.
 Founded on this principle of diversity, the band has consistently brought a truly multi-cultural and multi-textured dynamic to progressive music.

 KOZEN's first release - a double EP called "Swimming To The Stars" - showcased two sides of lead singer Maxwell Kozen's songwriting style, one softer and one heavier.
 After switching a few band members, KOZEN teamed up with producer Justin Meli (Crown Lands, Excuses Excuses) and went in a heavier and more focused metal direction with their single Barricade.
 This single also ended up being the band's first music video, produced by The Trenches Inc.